wp-plugins/app-store-assistant/readme.txt

 == Changelog ==

+= 5.7.1 =
+* Added: OPTIONALLY display "App Icon's buy button" [Thanks snurnberg]
+* Added: OPTIONALLY display the Apps description [Thanks snurnberg]
+* Changed: You can now edit the shortcode before creating a new post
+* Fixed: Sorting of App Elements did not save on some Wordpress setups (broken by JetPack v2.2)
+* Fixed: Compatibility issue with JetPack running shortcode twice
+* Fixed: Issue with "New App Post" creating longer than necessary shortcode

 = 5.7.0 =
 * Added: You can now rearrange the order of App elements via drag and drop
 * Added: Now saves Featured Image from app icon when using "New App Post" to create post